peterradv/Proportional-Weight-Sampling/README.md

 - Sum of solute concentraions
 - Sampling designs

 From line 784, the script contains some optinal plotting functions that can be used.
 These functions create a) boxplots of the results comparing the 3 sampling design approaches b) GIFs of the true concentration surface over time with the sampled wells highlighted at each sampling event.
+The scripts [04-plot_results.R](04-plot_results.R) and [plotting_v2.R](plotting_v2.R) provide options for plotting the results.

 ## 4. Results